jamesrharwood/thesis/data/barriers.md

 ---

 id: scope
-title: Researchers may not know whether a RG applies to them
+title: Researchers may not know whether a reporting guideline applies to them
 driver_id: capability
 ---

-If the scope of a RG is undefined or unclear, then researchers won’t know whether the guidance applies to them.
+If the scope of a reporting guideline is undefined or unclear, then researchers won’t know whether the guidance applies to them.
 Researchers may not understand study designs, making it difficult for them to identify which guidance applies.

 ---

 id: best-fit
-title: Researchers may not know what RG is their best fit
+title: Researchers may not know what reporting guideline is their best fit
 driver_id: capability
 relation_ids: [what-rgs-exist, scope]
 ---